ghc-proposals/ghc-proposals/proposals/0020-no-type-in-type.rst

     mult _ _ = Proxy

   will need to explicitly enable ``-XNoStarIsType``.
-  See `Implication TypeOperators to NoStarIsType`_ for the alternative.
+  See `Have TypeOperators imply NoStarIsType`_ for an alternative.

 Costs and Drawbacks
 -------------------